Very-High-Frequency Gravitational Waves from Multi-Monodromy Inflation: Multi-monodromy inflation and the ``characteristic" spectrum of GW signals

 The above coupling to gauge fields is interesting.
 Assume that the heavier of our 2 axions driving the 1st stage of inflation is coupled to a dark U(1) gauge field this way.
 Provided $f_{\phi_1}$ is small enough, the increasing speed of $\phi_1$ towards the end of its stage of inflation is known to generate a tachyonic-like instability for one of the 2 helicity eigenstates of the U(1) gauge field (see the appendix of \cite{Campbell:1992hc}).
 This leads to the generation of chiral gauge field quanta and quite drastic exponential production of this gauge field mode~\cite{Anber:2006xt,Anber:2009ua}.
 The maximum production level is bounded by the axion inflaton kinetic energy close to its slow-roll breaking exit point.

-Once these chiral gauge field quanta haven been sourced, they in turn source a secondary peaked spectrum of stochastic gravitational waves~\cite{Barnaby:2011qe,pinky,Domcke:2017fix}.
+Once these chiral gauge field quanta have been sourced, they in turn source a secondary peaked spectrum of stochastic gravitational waves~\cite{Barnaby:2011qe,pinky,Domcke:2017fix}.
 Their contribution to the energy density of the universe is given by

-Here, we denote with $\Om_{r,0}=8.6\cdot 10^{-5}$ the present-day radiation density parameter.
+Here, we denote by $\Om_{r,0}=8.6\cdot 10^{-5}$ the present-day radiation density parameter.
 The quantity $\xi=\dot\phi_1 / (2H f_{\phi_1})$ controls the efficiency of the gauge field production and thus the strength of the overall effect.
 Strong gauge field production requires an axion decay small enough so that $\xi \gtrsim 3$ (see e.g.~\cite{DallAgata:2019yrr,Domcke:2020zez} for non-perturbative numerical treatments of the gauge field production and its backreaction on the inflationary dynamics).

 This is the signal we are after.
 As the GW production traces the gauge field production, its peak frequency is determined by the number of efolds before the end of inflation when the first axion ends its inflationary stage and exits into the 2-3 efolds lasting break of oscillations providing matter domination.
-Using the relation between efold number and scale factor which in turn relates physical and comoving frequency $\nu = k/(2 \pi)$, we can express the frequency in terms of the number of efolds before the end of inflation:
+Using the relation between efold number and scale factor, and the fact that the comoving frequency $\nu = k/(2 \pi)$, we can express the frequency in terms of the number of efolds before the end of inflation:

-where $N$, $N_{CMB}$ are measured backwards from the moment of the end of inflation, when the signal peaks, and we fix $N_{CMB}$ to be the time when CMB scales left the Hubble radius.
-Then $k_{CMB} = 0.002 \, \Mpc^{-1}$ is the pivot scale.
+where $N$, $N_{\rm CMB}$ are measured backwards from the moment of the end of inflation, when the signal peaks, and we fix $N_{\rm CMB}$ to be the time when CMB scales left the Hubble radius.
+Then $k_{\rm CMB} = 0.002 \, \Mpc^{-1}$ is the pivot scale.